Fractional exclusion statistics applied to relativistic nuclear matter: Thermodynamics

+Calculating $r$ from Eq.~(\ref{EqCs3age0}) and then $C_s$ and $C_v$ for each $\alpha$, we are able to solve the finite temperature mass equation (\ref{T_mass}).
+The results are plotted in Figs.~\ref{M_nu_g4} (b), for $\rho_B=0$, and (d), for $\rho_B=\rho_{B0}$.
+We observe that the dependence of $M^*$ on $T$ for $\rho_B=0$ is quite similar in the two scenarios (Figs.~\ref{M_nu_g4} a and b).

+The qualitative difference between the results of the two scenarios appear at $\rho_B>0$.
+We observe in Fig.~\ref{M_nu_g4} (d) that for $\alpha=0$, $M^*$ becomes zero at finite temperatures, while in the first scenario $M^*$ remains positive at any temperature for $\rho_B=\rho_{B0}$.

+To elucidate the reason for the mass sudden disappearance in the scenario (2) at finite temperatures, we plotted in Fig.~\ref{M_nu_g4} (f) the relative chemical potential, $(\nu-M^*)/M$.
+In this way we observe that the gas of $\alpha=0$ undergoes a BEC--like in the scenario (1)--but at a temperature which is slightly higher than the temperature at which $M^*$ becomes zero.
+Therefore the sudden mass disappearance and the BEC are not directly related, although they may influence one-another.
+Moreover, the BEC appears in the scenario (2) at higher temperatures than in the scenario (1).

-In Fig. \ref{Isotherms} we plot the isotherms $p(\rho_B)$, for three values of $T$ ($T=10$, 15, and 100 MeV) and $\alpha=1$, 0.5, and 0.1.
-We notice that at low temperatures and baryon densities the isotherms depend very little on the exclusion statistics parameter, whereas at high temperatures the isotherms become very sensitive to $\alpha$.
+In Fig.~\ref{Isotherms} (b) we plot the isotherms and we observe that at $\rho_B=\rho_{B0}$ the system is the stable ($p>0$) at any $\alpha$, unlike in the scenario (1) (Fig.~\ref{Isotherms} a), when the system becomes unstable for small $\alpha$'s.
+Moreover, at low temperatures and nucleons densities, the isotherms depend very little on the exclusion statistics parameter, whereas at high temperatures the isotherms become very sensitive to $\alpha$.
 This is due to the fact that the phenomenological constants $C_s$ and $C_v$ are recalculated for each $\alpha$, so that the saturation point is independent of the exclusion statistics.

-On the contrary, if the Hamiltonian of the system would be independent of $\alpha$, i.e. we would keep $C_s$ and $C_v$ the same for all $\alpha$s, then the high temperature results would coincide (statistics has smaller and smaller influence on the thermodynamic results as the temperature increases), whereas at low temperatures the isotherms would have a strong dependence on $\alpha$ \cite{submitted.RMF.JINR.Anghel}.
+On the contrary, if $C_s$ and $C_v$ are the same for all $\alpha$'s, then the Hamiltonian of the system is independent of $\alpha$ and the high temperature results coincide (statistics has smaller and smaller influence on the thermodynamic results as the temperature increases), whereas at low temperatures the isotherms strongly depend on $\alpha$~\cite{ISHEPP.1.167.2008.Anghel}, as expected from the thermodynamics of the ideal quantum gas.